Media Inquiries: Call (617) 626-1129

 People in kayaks and canoes are reminded that from September 15, 2013 to May 15, 2014 and every year, paddlers must wear their life jackets or personal flotation devices (PFDs) while boating.
 According to the Massachusetts Environmental Police, most boating fatalities in Massachusetts are due to boaters who fail to wear PFDs while in small craft in cold water or cold weather situations.
 Waterfowl hunters using canoes or kayaks are reminded that this law also applies to them.

-Migratory game bird seasons, bag limits, and methods of take for the 2013-14 seasons are posted on the agency website .
+Migratory game bird seasons, bag limits, and methods of take for the 2013-14 seasons are posted on the .
 The early statewide goose season began Tuesday, September 3, 2013.
 Hard copies of the migratory game bird regulations will be available at license vendor locations and MassWildlife offices later in September.

 All migratory game bird hunters are reminded they must complete an online Harvest Information Program (HIP) survey for Massachusetts each calendar year.
 Waterfowl hunters register with HIP automatically when they buy their state waterfowl stamp.
 If you only hunt woodcock or other migratory game birds you must also complete the HIP survey to be in compliance.
 If you have not completed the HIP survey, visit a local license vendor, MassWildlife office, or go online to www.mass.gov/massfishhunt directly from any online computer to be sure you have completed the survey.
 Your license must have either the notation “HIP Survey Completed” or “Waterfowl Stamp” when printed.